SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 ## getloadedmodules

-Returns a table of all ModuleScripts that are currently running.
+Returns all the loaded modules in the caller's global state.
+CoreScripts should be filtered by default.

 ```luau
 function getloadedmodules(): { ModuleScript }